News

 Students prepare for the first day of classes at Yorba Middle School in Orange, Calif., on Aug.
 16, 2023.
 (John Fredricks/The Epoch Times)

-The letter said black students without disabilities were more than three times more likely than their white peers to be suspended or expelled, even though they made up only 15 percent of the public school population.
+According to the letter, black students without disabilities were more than three times more likely than their white peers to be suspended or expelled, and even though they made up only 15 percent of the public school population, they accounted for 35 percent of students who were suspended.

-Following Obama’s guidance, the Education Department in 2016 required states to set a “risk ratio,” by which to gauge disproportionality in discipline.
+Following the Obama administration guidance, the Education Department in 2016 required states to set a “risk ratio” by which to gauge disproportionality in discipline.

 That ratio is calculated by dividing the suspension rate for black pupils by the suspension rate for white pupils.

 The Wisconsin Institute for Law & Liberty monitored the effects of restorative justice quotas in the state’s public schools.
-It concluded in a 2017 report that as school suspension rates declined due to restorative justice policies, “concerns over school climate and school safety” rose, with teachers becoming “unsatisfied and even fearful.”
+It concluded in a 2017 report that as school suspension rates declined because of restorative justice policies, “concerns over school climate and school safety” rose, with teachers becoming “unsatisfied and even fearful.”

 Students attend dance class at the Encore Academy charter school in New Orleans on May 13, 2015.
 President Donald Trump in April directed the Education Department to outline how it would tackle racial discrimination in schools, including in disciplinary actions.
 (Mario Tama/Getty Images)